oraluben/diab/ml/Readme.md

 #### Import using adb

-Enable usb debugging on your device, then eun `bash import.sh` on your pc
+Enable usb debugging on your device, then eun `bash import.sh data` on your pc

 #### Import manually